 A pull request (or PR) is a way to alert a repo's owners that you want to make some changes to their code.
 It allows them to review the code and make sure it looks good before putting your changes on the primary branch.

 This is what the PR page looks like before you've submitted it:

 And this is what it looks like once you've submitted the PR request:

 You might see a big green button at the bottom that says 'Merge pull request'.
-Clicking this means you'll merge your changes into the master branch.
+Clicking this means you'll merge your changes into the primary branch.